julyndav/Excel/Churn_Analysis/README.md

 ## Dataset Overview

-The dataset used for this project is structured to resemble a telecommunications customer database and contains a range of attributes describing customer demographics, service usage, and billing patterns.
+The dataset used for this project is a telecommunications customer database and contains a range of attributes describing customer demographics, service usage, and billing patterns.

 Key fields include:
 <ul>